Create a Looker (Google Cloud core) Private Service Connect instance

 When you set up a connection to your service from within your Looker (Google Cloud core) instance, use this domain as the alias for your service.

-• SERVICE_ATTACHMENT_1 and SERVICE_ATTACHMENT_2: the full service attachment URI.
+• SERVICE_ATTACHMENT_1 and SERVICE_ATTACHMENT_2: the full service attachment URI for the published service you are connecting to.
 Each service attachment URI can be accessed by a single domain.

 • REGION: the region in which your Looker (Google Cloud core) instance is hosted.